sxidsvit/ai-text2image/README.md

 #### 1. Frontend (client part):
 - Based on React.js using React Router for routing.
 - Uses Tailwind CSS for styling.
+- Uses Clipdrop API to convert text into images.
 - AXIOS is used to send HTTP requests.
 - Designed with the Vite Collector, which speeds up development and improves performance.